Physical conditions that lead to the detection of the pair annihilation line in the BOAT GRB221009A: Key observations and basic model assumptions

 \section{Key observations and basic model assumptions}

 The observed hard X-ray lightcurve of GRB22109A is very long, lasting for several hundreds of seconds.
 It is variable, with variability time of a few seconds, and show multiple peaks.
 The highest peak occurs at $\sim 244$~s after the GRB trigger.
 In fact, this peak was so bright that the Fermi-GBM detector was saturated in between the time interval 219-277~s \citep{Ravasio+23}.
 The physical origin of this peak is uncertain.
 In particular, the radius in which energy is dissipated is unknown.
 However, the fact that the observed spectra is broad, and extends to high energies suggests that the energy dissipation that produces this peak occurs above the photosphere.
-A likely possibility is that a narrow Poynting flux dominated jet dissipate energy at an emission radius beyond $10^{16}$ cm (see \cite{ZWZ24} for arguments).
+A likely possibility is that a narrow Poynting flux dominated jet dissipate energy at an emission radius beyond $10^{16}$ cm (see \cite{Dai23,ZWZ24} for arguments)\footnote{The broad-band afterglow emission requires the existence of two jet components, with a narrow core and a structured wing (see \cite{ZWZ24} for the arguments supporting such a jet structured and detailed modeling by \cite{Sato23,Zheng24,Ren24,ZhangBT24}).
+The prompt emission is likely related to energy dissipation within the narrow jet.}

 After the saturation of the GBM detector, clear evidence for emission line emerges.
 The line energy is in the range of $\sim 10$~MeV, and decays with time very close to $h \nu_{line} (t) \propto (t-226~s)^{-1}$ (see Figure \ref{fig:1}).
 The decay of the flux varies considerably, but may be consistent with a $t^{-2}$ law (see Figure \ref{fig:2}).
 These scaling laws are well consistent with the prediction of high-latitude emission \citep[e.g.][]{Kumar00,ZhangBB09,Zhang18}.